nedroden/DraiWiki/readme.md

 4. Use Composer to install the required packages (composer install)
 5. Use NPM to install the required JS libraries (npm install)
 6. Edit the configuration file in public/config.
 Make sure you also edit the BASE_DIRNAME setting
-7. Run the DDL (table creation) and DML (data insertion) .sql files: ddl.sql and dml.sql.
+7. Run the DDL (table creation) and DML (data insertion) .sql files: ddl.sql and data.sql.
 8. Enjoy!

 ### 2.3.
 Troubleshooting